 On top of that the Hex is packed in an easy to open container that eliminates the need to wrestle with tough plastic packs that ruin the mood.
 The Hex is slightly lubricated and has a light texture on the outside that women really seem to like.

 Lelo ships their condoms worldwide without charge.
 The only money involved is the reasonable price asked for the rubbers themselves.
 The Hex is available on the Lelo Hex website.

-Okamoto was smart enough to take advantage of the situation (a move intelligently followed by the male sex toy maker TENGA in a country where some companies are happy to limit themselves to the domestic economy even at the cost of loss possible profits).
-Japanese Okamoto condoms available for sale around Asia were soon joined by a line of Okamoto designed specifically for the international market (which in practice meant an increase in size).
+Okamoto was smart enough to take advantage of the situation.
+This move was intelligently followed by the male sex toy maker TENGA, in a country where some companies are happy to limit themselves to the domestic economy even at the cost of loss possible profits.
+Japanese Okamoto condoms available for sale around Asia were soon joined by a line of larger Okamoto condoms designed specifically for the international market.

 Not long after came the development of the 004 (Zero Zero Four) Okamoto latex condom.
 What’s so good about them, besides the quality?
 They are very, very thin.
 How thin?
 A mere 0.04 millimeters in thickness, compared to the average of 0.06 mm for other condoms like those from American industry leader Trojan.
 Some may worry that thinner condoms may be less safe than the thicker variety.
 Countless studies have shown that the one has no correlation with the other which to me is another reason to go thin.